Lost items can hurt your business. When items are missing in your store, you lose investment dollars and then spend more money to replace them.

 The tool informs you about losses in three different ways:

-The Loss Experience Tool is in the Inventory module in the Inventory tab.
+The Loss Experience Tool is in Paladin’s Inventory module on the Inventory tab.
 It is available to managers and designated employees.

 This tool requires accurate stock-on-hand SOH values.
 SOH is recorded when you review inventory.
 To find out more about inventory reviews, read Take charge of your inventory investment with the Investment Review Tool.